 For Summer: The Cotton Blazer

 Wearing lighter colors in the summer months will generally keep you cool.
 But that’s only one of the reasons I love this blazer from Shop Cali Boutique.
 This mostly cotton blazer is lightweight with two side pockets.
 Although it has a traditional blazer look, it’s soft enough to wear over a casual dress.

 For Fall: The Plaid Blazer

 Plaid is undeniably a fall pattern.
 Why not celebrate scarecrows, pumpkins, and good old checkers with this fitted blazer from Venus.
 The fit of this blazer is the differentiator.
 It’s crafted to accentuate your figure — the curves of your busts, the small of your waist, and hips.
-The gold button adds a gorgeous contrast to the red-and-black plaid pattern.
 If you want to be the talk of the office (in a good way), this blazer is a good start.

 What’s the best thing about wearing a blazer?
 Do you like our seasonal picks?
 Comment below!